Vulnerability and incident handling¶

 Vulnerability disclosure policy¶

-Within 30 days following a release containing a vulnerability fix, a security advisory is published at https://github.com/WeblateOrg/weblate/security/advisories.
+For Weblate product vulnerabilities, within 30 days following a release containing a vulnerability fix, a security advisory is published at https://github.com/WeblateOrg/weblate/security/advisories.
 The advisory is available immediately with a release when possible.

 All users of Hosted or Dedicated Weblate impacted by a severe incident or an actively exploited vulnerability are notified within 7 days.